fimoengine/emf-rfcs/text/0000-emf-core-base.md

 [drawbacks]: #drawbacks

+The current design has several drawbacks:

+- Verbosity: This design serves only as a thin abstraction over the OS's dynamic linking functionality, which by itself is a fairly low-level operation.
+Because of that, it can become quite cumbersome to use the interface.
+- Ownership: The design lacks any concept of resource (eg. library, module, etc.) ownership, allowing anyone to freely modify those resources.

 # Rationale and alternatives

 [rationale-and-alternatives]: #rationale-and-alternatives

+The verbosity stems from the fact, that the C language itself is actually quite limiting with its lack of generics and strong type safety guarantees.
+This design, which might deviate from an idiomatic C design, will allow us to more easily wrap the interface in other languages like C++ or Rust.
+The lack of ownership semantics can also be mitigated by those languages with clever use of generics and type wrapping.

 # Prior art

 [prior-art]: #prior-art

+Many engines implement a plugin system, but I am currently not aware of any implementation that seeks to implement a fully modular engine, instead of only extending the "core" engine.

 # Unresolved questions

 [unresolved-questions]: #unresolved-questions

+The current design makes heavy use of error constants, but it is difficult to actually specify a set of errors that encapsulate every possible error condition.

 # Future possibilities

 [future-possibilities]: #future-possibilities

+As already mentioned in the [implementation](#implementation) section, we may extend the interface through extensions.